Coalfire-Research/npk/README.md

 ## How it works

 Let's face it - even the beastliest cracking rig spends a lot of time at idle.
 You sink a ton of money up front on hardware, then have the electricity bill to deal with.
 NPK lets you leverage extremely powerful hash cracking with the 'pay-as-you-go' benefits of AWS.
-For example, you can crank out as much as 1.2TH/s of NTLM for a mere $14.70/hr.
+For example, you can crank out 336 GH/s of NTLM for a mere $1/hr and scale it however you want.
 NPK was also designed to fit easily within the free tier while you're not using it!
-Without the free tier, it'll still cost less than $2 per MONTH to have online!
+Without the free tier, it'll still cost less than $1 per MONTH to have online!

 ## Features